neroist/nimcorpora/README.md

 A Nim interface for Darius Kazemi's [Corpora](https://github.com/dariusk/corpora) project.

 ## Installation
-Since at the moment, nimcorpora is not on nimble you can install it by its Github or Git link:
+Since at the moment nimcorpora is not on nimble you can install it by its Github or Git link:

 ```
 nimble install https://github.com/neroist/nimcorpora